ChangqingW/SeqSizzle/README.md

           Must have the following header:
           pattern,color,editdistance,comment
   -s, --save-patterns <SAVE_PATTERNS_PATH>
           Save the search panel to a CSV file before quitting.
-To be moved to the search panel GUI in the future -h, --help
+To be removed in the future since you can now hit Ctrl-S in the search panel to save the patterns
+  -h, --help
           Print help
   -V, --version